dave-kirtan/Holiday-Planner/README.md

 # Holiday-Planner
-Here’s a `README.md` file for your Python project that scrapes hotel data from Booking.com using BeautifulSoup and saves it into a CSV file:

----

-# 🏨 Hotel Data Scraper for Booking.com

 This Python script scrapes hotel listings for Paris from [Booking.com](https://www.booking.com/) and extracts details like hotel name, location, price, and rating.
 The data is saved in a CSV file for further analysis or usage.